jjas2499-source/Jasmin/README.md

 # 💼 Accounting Portfolio

 Welcome to my Accounting Portfolio!
-This repository showcases my projects, reports, and analyses developed during my university studies in Accounting.
+This repository showcases my projects, reports, and analyses developed during my university studies in Accounting at Dong-A Universities

 ---